Southern Tandem Rally 2014

 - Explore 15 miles of the beautiful Chattahoochee RiverWalk where city scapes blend with untouched natural surroundings that team with wildlife.
 Columbus has 26 miles of connected bikeable trails that include the RiverWalk and the Fall Line Trace.

 - Fort Benning, Georgia is home to the National Infantry Museum and Soldier Center.
-Friday’s rides will take us past the museum and onto the base where parts of the 2002 film “We Were Soldiers” was filmed.
+Sunday’s rides will take us past the museum and onto the base where parts of the 2002 film “We Were Soldiers” was filmed.

 - Take the walking tour of Heritage Corner, Georgia’s largest 26 block historic district.
 Walk the ancient oak lined cobblestone streets and view century old homes, including the home of Dr. John Pemberton.
 Dr. Pemberton’s French wine d’coca later became Coca-Cola.